ozum/hapi-locale/README.md

 </dl>
 <a name="module_'hapi-locale'"></a>
 ## 'hapi-locale'
-Configurable plugin for determine request language in hapi.js applications.
+Configurable plugin to determine request language in hapi.js applications.

 * ['hapi-locale'](#module_'hapi-locale')